Madhuri2808D/AI-BASED-RECOMMENDATION-SYSTEM/README.md

 ##*Tools & Technologies Used*:

-*Java*: Used for implementing data processing and recommendation logic.
+1.*Java*: Used for implementing data processing and recommendation logic.

-*VS Code*: Used to write and save the Java program.
+2.*VS Code*: Used to write and save the Java program.

-*Command Prompt (CMD)*: Used to compile and execute the program.
+3.*Command Prompt (CMD)*: Used to compile and execute the program.

-*File Handling (java.io package)*: Used to read user preferences from a CSV file.
+4.*File Handling (java.io package)*: Used to read user preferences from a CSV file.

-*Data Structures (HashMap, ArrayList)*: Used to store and process user ratings.
+5.*Data Structures (HashMap, ArrayList)*: Used to store and process user ratings.

 ##*Commands Used*: